levid0s/useful/README.md

 ## Refresh-Path.ps1

 Refresh `$env:PATH` in the current shell to whatever is set in Registry.

-Useful when new apps were installed and you don't want to close your existing shells.
+Useful when new apps have been installed, and you don't want to close your existing shells.

-### Usage:

 ```powershell
 Refresh-Path